angular/angular/npm-shrinkwrap.readme.md

 2. make sure you are in sync with `upstream/master`
 3. ensure that your `node_modules` directory is not stale or poisoned by doing a clean install with `rm -rf node_modules && npm install`
 4. add a new dependency via `npm install -D <packagename>`
-5. update npm-shrinkwrap.json with `npm shrinkwrap --dev` (see note below about the `minichain` issue)
+5. update npm-shrinkwrap.json with `npm shrinkwrap --dev`
 6. run `./tools/npm/clean-shrinkwrap.js`
 7. these steps should change 3 files: `package.json`, `npm-shrinkwrap.json` and `npm-shrinkwrap.clean.json`
 8. commit changes to these three files and you are done